kaekkr/tictactoe-go-htmx/README.md

 The server is written in Go, not only for its simplicity and conciseness but also because of its native concurrency support and a comprehensive standard library.
 These features make it straightforward to implement a long-polling server with a message queue mechanism.
 This ensures uninterrupted gameplay, even if a connection drops—all without relying on third-party libraries.

-For a detailed code walkthrough, refer to this [tutorial](https://link.medium.com/GQYmPr3WaCb)

 ### Client

 [HTMX](https://htmx.org) is the main reason for this simple game.
 HTMX is a fascinating project because it allows developers to access modern web features directly from HTML, sidestepping the complexity of traditional JavaScript frameworks.
 This makes web interactivity and AJAX integrations simpler, lighter, and more maintainable.

 Using HTMX can result in faster development, improved performance, and a more direct connection between your server-side code and the front-end.

-For a detailed code walkthrough, refer to this [tutorial](https://link.medium.com/GQYmPr3WaCb)